 - A type of the 1% between 9 years and 1 day and up to 10 years.

 As we can see, despite starting worse than income tax on savings, it can be done much lighter over the years.
-A person who invests for eight years in a property, would only pay a 2% on the capital gain of said property.
+A person who invests for eight years in a property would only pay 2% on the capital gain of said property.
 The goal is to favor the homebuyer who wants to hold real estate ownership for the long term.

 And so far the article comparing at the tax level the jurisdictions of Spain and Andorra.
-We hope it has been to your liking.
-Do not forget that if you want to move to Andorra, create a company in the country by moving your business or some type of international tax planning you can contact us.
-We collaborate with the best law firm in Andorra and we will help you throughout the process.
+We hope you liked it.
+Do not forget that if you want moving to Andorra, create a company in the country moving your business or some type of international tax planning you can contact us.
+At Abast we are specialized in establishing people and businesses in Andorra and we will help you throughout the process.